 Step 1: Start by Soaking Your Beans

+If using dry pinto benas you will need to soak first.
 This is crucial for reducing the cooking time.
 I usually soak mine overnight, but if you're pressed for time, 3 hours should suffice.
+If using canned pinto beans skip this step.

 Step 2: Drain and Cook